-CP-6 ANLZ will provide the full complement of CP-V ANLZ capabilities to analyze host, FECP or RTP crash dumps or to inspect the current running system.
-Appropriate extensions will be made for architectural changes in CP-6.
-Additionally, an Executive Delta (XDELTA) facility will be provided to debug the host, FECP or RTP systems software.
+CP-V ANLZ CP-6 ANLZ will provide the full complement of capabilities to analyze host, FECP or RTP crash dumps or to inspect the current running system.
+Appropriate extensions made for architectural in CP-6. will be changes Additionally, an Executive Delta (XDELTA) facility will Ъe provided to debug the host, FECP or RTP systems software.
 Both ANLZ and XDELTA will have user interfaces similar to their CP-V counterparts to minimize retraining of FED and customer analysts.